IzharSalvanaSyed/Perform-a-SQL-query-Activity-/README.md

 Now, you need information on the operating systems used on various devices and their last patch date.

 - Complete the query to return only the device_id, operating_system, and OS_patch_date columns from the machines table.
-Replace X, Y, and Z with the columns that you need to return:
+`SELECT device_id, operating_system, OS_patch_date FROM machines;`

 What is the patch date of the first entry?